 Assessment Appeals Procedure for VTCT Qualifications

-If you are unhappy with or have a complaint about an assessment decision you have the right to appeal.
-There is a set appeals procedure that you must follow.
+If a candidate disagrees with or has a complaint about an assessment decision they have the right to appeal.
+Churchtown Institute have a set appeals procedure that must be followed.

 The aim of this document is to explain the appeals procedure in the simplest terms possible.